palakdesai4501/OnBoardAI/README.md

 OnBoard AI uses **2 specialized AI agents** to automate the entire employee onboarding process:

-1. **Policy Researcher Agent** - Searches Workday's official policy documents using semantic search to find all relevant policies for the new employee based on their role, department, location, and employment type.
+1. **Policy Researcher Agent** - Searches company's official policy documents using semantic search to find all relevant policies for the new employee based on their role, department, location, and employment type.

 2. **Onboarding Writer Agent** - Creates personalized welcome emails, checklists (Day 1, Week 1, 30-day), and policy summaries in friendly, actionable language.